nicktodd/dockerlabs/docs/module6_openshift4_pipelines_bitbucket.md

 ![Swagger page](img/os4pipelines_swagger.png)

-## Part 3 Use the pipeline's webhook to automatically trigger a rebuild when changes are pushed to Github
+## Part 3 Use the pipeline's webhook to automatically trigger a rebuild when changes are pushed to Bitbucket

 1. In the web console, click on **Pipelines** in the left menu.

 2. Open the paymentgateway pipeline by clicking on the link in the **Name** column.

-3. Copy the **trigger templates** link.
+3. This page contains a link to a trigger template - we need to copy this link and apply it to our BitBucket repository.
+However BitBucket's webhooks are not compatible with the default trigger template that OpenShift gives us, so we first need to remove the trigger and create a new one.

-4. Go to the Github page for the application and click on **settings**.
+From the **Actions** menu at the top right, click on **Remove Trigger**.
+Select the trigger template, and click on **Remove**.

+4. From the **Actions** menu at the top right, click on **Add Trigger**.
+Click on the option to **Select the Git Provider Type**, and start typing `bitbucket` - you need to select the option `bitbucket-cloud-push`.

+5. Do not change anything else on this screen, and click on **Add**.

+6. Copy the **trigger templates** link.

-5. Click on **webhooks** in the left menu.
+7. Go to Bitbucket and navigate to the application.
+Click on **Repository settings** on the left hand menu.

+8. In the Workflow section of the left hand menu, click on **Webhooks**.

-6. Click on **Add webhook**, and paste the URL you copied into the **Payload URL** field.
+9. Click on **Add webhook**.
+Set the Title to `openshift` and and paste the URL you copied into the **URL** field.

-7. Change the **Content type** to `application/json`.
-You can leave all the other fields as their default value.
+10. Ensure the status checkbox for **Active** is checked, and the **Push** option is checked in the Triggers section.

-8. Click on **Add webhook**.
+11. Click on **Save**.

-9. Make a change to the code within Github and commit it.
-You can do this either by cloning the project locally, or you can edit files directly in Github if you prefer:
+12. Make a change to the code within Bitbucket and commit it.
+You can do this either by cloning the project locally, or you can edit files directly in Bitbucket if you prefer:

 Find the file **/src/main/java/com/multicode/payments/config/SwaggerConfig.java** and edit the description on line 28.
 This description appears near the top of the Swagger page.

+If you are editing the file directly in Bitbucket, ensure you click on **Approve** after you have comitted the change.

-10. Because we set up the webook, Github should have automatically notified our cluster that the code changed,and this should trigger the pipeline to be re-executed.
+13. Because we set up the webook, Bitbucket should have automatically notified our cluster that the code changed,and this should trigger the pipeline to be re-executed.

-11. In the Openshift console, click on **Topology** in the left menu.
+14. In the Openshift console, click on **Topology** in the left menu.

-12. The Payment-gateway component should show that a build is currently taking place.
+15. The Payment-gateway component should show that a build is currently taking place.
 Click on the **build icon** to watch the build.

-13. When the build has completed, check the live application now shows your new description.
+16. When the build has completed, check the live application now shows your new description.

-14. Click on **Pipelines** in the left menu and explore the each of the tabs for the pipeline you created in the Openshift console.
+17. Click on **Pipelines** in the left menu and explore the each of the tabs for the pipeline you created in the Openshift console.

 ## Part 4 Create a pipeline for the front-end application